 Body comparison: Canon 100D vs Panasonic GF7

-The physical size and weight of the Canon 100D and the Panasonic GF7 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+An illustration of the physical size and weight of the Canon 100D and the Panasonic GF7 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GF7 is considerably smaller (35 percent) than the Canon 100D.
 Moreover, the GF7 is substantially lighter (35 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the GF7 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
-You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (100D) and the Micro Four Thirds Lens Catalog (GF7).
+You can compare the optics available for the two cameras in the Canon EF Lens Catalog (100D) and the Micro Four Thirds Lens Catalog (GF7).
 Mirrorless cameras, such as the GF7, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

-The price is, of course, an important factor in any camera decision.
+Any camera decision will obviously take relative prices into account.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The GF7 was somewhat cheaper (by 9 percent) than the 100D at launch, but both cameras fall into the same price category.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.